 Nowadays most people use their smartphones to browse the Internet.
 Statistically speaking, the majority of users who visit your website will do so with their smartphones.
 Such is the importance of these devices that Google is now ranking websites according to their mobile version, rather than desktop.

-Because of this, mobile-first practices are expected to be one of the main photography website design trends in 2019.
+Because of this, mobile-first practices are expected to be one of the main photography website design trends.
 Once again, Wix has your back with an automated mobile version of your site.
 Before you click the publish button, simply review this version and make sure each section is performing as expected.

 Ready to put all this knowledge into practice?
 Create your photography website with Wix today!